bporcelli/articles/_posts/2018-01-09-building-your-own-genericons.md

 published: true
 post_date: 2018-01-09 02:29:17
 ---
-While building this website, I ran into an issue: [Genericons][1], the icon font used for the sidebar social logos, does not include an UpWork logo!
-I wanted to link to my [UpWork profile][2], so I decided to build my own version of Genericons with an UpWork logo included.

-Automattic provides [these instructions][3] for building Genericons, but I found the process to be cumbersome -- particularly on Windows.
-To make things slightly easier, I created [Genericons Grunt][4], a Genericons variant that uses `grunt-webfont` instead of `FontCustom` for the build process.

-In this tutorial, I'll explain how you can use Genericons Grunt to build your own version of Genericons.
+[Genericons][1] is an icon font created by Automattic, the company behind WordPress.
+The default icons work great for most applications, but sometimes a little custom tailoring is required.
+Perhaps you need to add a new logo, or want to remove those you're not using?
+In any case, [Genericons Grunt][2] makes it a breeze to bake your own flavor of Genericons.

+Don't believe me?
+Just watch.

 ## Step 1: Install ttfautohint and fontforge

-Genericons Grunt uses [FontForge][5] as a font rendering engine.
-It also depends on [ttfautohint][6] for hinting.
+Genericons Grunt uses [FontForge][3] as a font rendering engine.
+It also depends on [ttfautohint][4] for hinting.
 The first thing we need to do is install these dependencies.

 **OS X**